What Employers Should Know About the Affordable Care Act (ACA)

 - Automatic Enrollment (Note: This requirement was repealed under the Bipartisan Budget Act of 2015);

 - Employer's Returns to the IRS and Disclosures to Employees; and

 Health care reform is premised on several assumptions.

 - First, in order to achieve near universal health care, it must be affordable and guaranteed.
-The ACA limits the cost of insurance and provides subsidies to low income residents.
-Additionally, the ACA guarantees health coverage through market reforms and requires automatic enrollment of new employees.
+The ACA limits the cost of insurance and provides subsidies to low and moderate income individuals.
+Additionally, the ACA guarantees health coverage through market reforms.

 - Provisions that require coverage of individuals with pre-existing conditions;